openaps/AndroidAPSdocs/docs/EN/Configuration/Config-Builder.md

 AAPS continuously evaluates all available data (IOB, COB, BG...) and automatically adjusts the treatment if necessary (i.e. without further intervention by you) to reach the set target range or value (bolus delivery, temporary basal rate, insulin switch-off to avoid hypo etc.).
 The Closed Loop works within numerous safety limits, which you can be set individually.
 Closed Loop is only possible if you are in [Objective 6](../Usage/Objectives#objective-6-starting-to-close-the-loop-with-low-glucose-suspend) or higher and use a supported pump.

-## Objectives (learning program)
+## Constraints (learning program)
-AndroidAPS has a number of objectives that you have to fulfill step by step.
+AndroidAPS has a leraning program (objectives) that you have to fulfill step by step.
 This should guide you safely through setting up a closed loop system.
 It guarantees that you have set everything up correctly and understand what the system does exactly.
 This is the only way you can trust the system.

 You should [export your settings](../Usage/ExportImportSettings.rst) (including progress of the objectives) on a regularly basis.
 In case you have to replace your smartphone later (new purchase, display damage etc.) you can simply import those settings.